HERE ARE SOME TOPICS, IDEAS, AND THEMES WE DISCUSS IN OUR CHOCOLATE MAKING SEMINARS!

-Spacing of cacao can be as little as 2 meters.
+The spacing of cacao can be as little as 2 meters.
 Mono-cropping of cacao can squeeze 1000 plants into one acre.
 This is not recommended.
-Building a sustainable cacao ecosystems with 300-500 cacao plants per acre is optimal.
+Building a sustainable cacao ecosystem with 300-500 cacao plants per acre is optimal.

-Holing and planting is quite simple, if the soil is good only a small hole is necessary.
+Holing and planting are quite simple if the soil is good only a small hole is necessary.
 If the soil is poor a larger hole is needed.

 The average yield per tree around the world is 20 pods a year.
-On Kauai we have have 100 pods per tree per year.
-The simple fact is that we can afford fertilizer, water and access to the latest studies, technology and information.
+On Kauai, we have had 100 pods per tree per year.
+The simple fact is that we can afford fertilizer, water, and access to the latest studies, technology and information.
 We also do not have the diseases that can decimate a cacao crop.

 A tree begins to bear when it is three or four years old.
 In one year, when mature, it may have 6,000 flowers, but only about 20 pods if the pollinators are not encouraged.
 About 300-600 seeds (10 -15 pods) are required to produce around 1 kg (2.2 lb) of cocoa paste or chocolate liquor.

 Cacao minimum water requirement is 60 inches a year.
-What to look our for on Kauai.
-Wind,wind,wind.
+What to look out for on Kauai.
+Wind, wind, wind.

 What is chocolate?